webmeshproj/webmesh-vdi/README.md

 $> make load-all
 # Deploy the manager, kvdi, and setup the example templates
 $> make deploy example-vdi-templates
+# To test using custom helm values
+$> HELM_ARGS="-f my_values.yaml" make deploy
 ```

-After the manager has started the `app` instance, get the IP of its service with `kubectl get svc` to access the frontend.
+After the manager has started the `app` instance, get the IP of its service with `kubectl get svc` to access the frontend, or you can run `make-forward-app` to start a local port-forward.

 If not using anonymous auth, look for `kvdi-admin-secret` to retrieve the `admin` password.